How to find the best estate agent

 - Compare local estate agents based on the facts: how quickly they sell property, how close they come to achieving the asking price and how successful they are.
 Our free, impartial EstateAgent4Me tool gives you this data instantly for the estate agents in your area.

-- Make sure the agent has experience of selling property like yours.
-Check there are properties similar to yours on their website.
+- Make sure the estate agent has experience of selling property like yours.

 - Look at the properties that the agent sells on Zoopla and Rightmove.
 Are the pictures well taken, and the descriptions clear and relevant?

 - What is their viewing policy?
-Check they will accompany potential buyers when you are out.
+Check they will accompany potential buyers when you are out, or all the time if you want them to take the lead.

-- Find out about their standard terms & conditions, particularly what is their standard commission rate and typical tie in period before you can break the contract if you are unhappy with them?
+- Find out about their standard terms & conditions, particularly their standard commission rate and typical tie in period

 Find out how good they are

-When the estate agents come round for a valuation, it’s a good opportunity for you to ask them some further questions to help find the right one to sell your home.
-You should ask:
+Invite your shortlisted estate agents to your home to discuss their offer and conduct a valuation.
+This is a good opportunity for you to ask them some further questions to help find the best estate agent to sell your home, such as:

-- How quickly do they sell homes on their books?
+- How quickly do they sell homes?
 What’s their track record with achieving the asking price?
-How likely are they to sell a home?

-- What is their reasoning behind the value they’ve given your property?
+- What is their reasoning behind the value they’re proposing to market your property at?

 - Are they members of an accredited independent ombudsman service?
-Either the Property Ombudsman or the Property Redress Scheme
+They must be either a member of the Property Ombudsman or the Property Redress Scheme

 - Will details of your property be shared with their colleagues?
 It’s good if more than one person in the office can talk enthusiastically and with knowledge about your property

-- What would they do if your property was not selling as well as expected?
+- What would they do if your property was not selling as quickly or at the price you expected?

 - Are they open at weekends?
 A surprising number of agents only work during the week, and perhaps do half day on Saturday, which means they are less accessible to potential buyers

-- Some agents give deliberately optimistic valuations, to make you think you can get a higher price with them, and then try and talk you down after you have chosen them
+- Some estate agents give deliberately optimistic valuations, to win your business and make you think you can get a higher price with them, only to reduce the price a few weeks later following a lack of viewings.

-- Some agents insist they are giving a realistic price, and tell you not to be fooled by falsely high valuations
+- Other estate agents insist they are giving a realistic price, and tell you not to be fooled by falsely high valuations

 How much do estate agents cost?